TAMIL NADU FOUNDATION, Inc. USA

 Duties and Powers of the Board of Directors

 The Board of Directors shall have authority to manage and control the affairs, funds, and property of the Foundation.
 It shall be the duty of the Board of Directors to carry out the purposes of the Foundation in keeping with the Articles of Incorporation and Bylaws and to make and enforce such rules and regulations as may be necessary and appropriate.

 SECTION 2: Membership in the Foundation

 The Board of Directors shall have full power to approve memberships to the Foundation and to suspend or revoke membership in accordance with the provisions of the Articles of Incorporation and Bylaws.

 SECTION 3: Regular Meetings

-The Board of Directors shall hold at lest a minimum of two meetings in a year and more if and as it becomes necessary.
+The Board of Directors shall hold at least a minimum of six meetings in a year and more if and as it becomes necessary.
 At least one meeting shall be held immediately before the Annual General Body meeting.
 The meeting of the Board of Directors may be held either in person or by a teleconference.

 SECTION 4: Quorum:

 Eight members of the Board of Directors shall constitute a quorum at any meeting of the Board.
 In case of a tie in voting, the President or the Presiding Officer shall cast his/her vote to break the tie.

 The President shall direct the Secretary to send written notice or by electronic mail to each member of the Board of Directors of the date, time, and place of each meeting of the Board of Directors.
 Such notification shall be mailed not less than three weeks prior to the meeting.